sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 #### Steps

    * Use `nohup bash -c "sleep 5 && echo c > /proc/sysrq-trigger" &`
+   * Use `show chassis modules status` to check status of the DPUs.
    * Use `config chassis module startup <DPU_NUMBER>` to power on the DPUs.
    * Use `show chassis modules status` to check status of the DPUs.
    * Append to the existing test case: https://github.com/sonic-net/sonic-mgmt/blob/master/tests/platform_tests/test_kdump.py